STEP ONE: INDIVIDUAL CONSULTATION

 · Making recommendations on special programs (such as study away opportunities and internships), activities and summer plans.

 · Preparing for interviews.

 · Guiding students on the preparation of graduate applications, including the review of the online application (medical, law, business, Ph.D., M.A./M.S., etc.) and other materials required in the admissions process (résumé, high priority emails or letters, etc.).

 · Advising on personal statements and essays, including content critiques and editorial input.

 · Strategizing on admissions timing, such as mid-year (January) versus Fall entrance, part-time or full-time, and so on.

 · Guiding the student on the selection of the most appropriate program from among those to which he/she has been admitted.

 · Supporting students if they are trying to gain admission from one or more college waiting lists.

-The total Ongoing Graduate Counseling retainer fee is $10,000, typically payable at the outset of the process.
-Please let us know if you would like to discuss payment options.
+The total Ongoing Graduate Counseling retainer fee is $10,000, payable at the outset of the process or in installments.
+Please let me know if you would like to discuss payment options.